 Usually students and interns alike need a registered address in order to receive subsidies, legal documents, open a bank account, et cetera.

 There are various reasons why people would want to prevent someone from registering at their address.
 For instance, it may potentially raise the amount of municipal taxes the main renter has to pay.
 It may also affect someone’s social security income, or have other financial consequences.

 Those who live in rent-controlled houses based on their income may no longer qualify if money derived from renting out rooms pushes them across the limit.

 If you are not allowed to register at a certain address, you are most likely dealing with someone who is renting out a room without permission from his or her landlord.

 What is the average rent?

 The average rent students pay for a room in the Netherlands is €342/month, and €448/month in Amsterdam — record amounts, according to a May 2017 report by Dutch national student union LSVb.

 The Netherlands employs a point system that determines the maximum amount of rent someone is legally allowed to charge for a house, apartment or room.
 Points are assigned based on square footage, facilities, and other features.

-Note that LSVb’s research is based on a poll of 2679 students who completed a Dutch-language rent check on the organization’s website.1
+Note that LSVb’s research is based on a poll of nearly 6000 students who completed a Dutch-language rent check on the organization’s website.1

 Cannot Find a Room in Amsterdam?